 by Randall S. Hansen, Ph.D.Deciding to seek one or more graduate degrees is a major commitment of time and money; a decision not to take lightly.
 You will face several years of intense work and research — a much more demanding course load than in your undergraduate program.
 Before deciding your next step, you should take the time to honestly answer these five questions.

-Five Key Questions to Answer About Graduate School
+Five Key Questions to Answer Before You Apply to Graduate School

-The reasons for working for a few years before going to graduate school:
+The following are reasons for working for a few years before going to graduate school:

 - you can better know your career goals by working in the field for a few years;